yokoffing/NextDNS-Config/README.md

 The number of settings you toggle on will not affect your DNS latency.

 ### Do I need to set DoH at browser-level if I already use NextDNS at system-level?
-Unless you use a separate profile for the browser, it is not neccessary.<sup>[1](https://old.reddit.com/r/nextdns/comments/yfjvqy/is_it_redundant_to_set_at_doh_at_browserlevel_if/iu3vjzt/?context=3)</sup> However, I recommend [setting it in your web browser](https://itechtics.com/dns-over-https/#how-to-enable-or-disable-dns-over-https-in-your-browsers) anyway.
+Unless you use a separate profile for the browser, it is [not neccessary](https://old.reddit.com/r/nextdns/comments/yfjvqy/is_it_redundant_to_set_at_doh_at_browserlevel_if/iu3vjzt/?context=3).
+However, I recommend [setting it in your web browser](https://itechtics.com/dns-over-https/#how-to-enable-or-disable-dns-over-https-in-your-browsers) anyway.

 ### I have a router profile and a device profile.
 Which one does my device use?
-The device will use the profile set by the NextDNS app or the installed [root CA](https://help.nextdns.io/t/g9hmv0a/how-to-install-and-trust-nextdns-root-ca).
+The device will use the profile set by the [NextDNS](https://nextdns.io/?from=xujj63g5) app or the installed [root CA](https://help.nextdns.io/t/g9hmv0a/how-to-install-and-trust-nextdns-root-ca).
 However, if the device has not been configured to use a separate profile, then it will use the wifi/router configuration.<sup>[1](https://old.reddit.com/r/nextdns/comments/yf4hnv/question_about_home_router_and_app_running_in/)</sup>

 ### What is the difference between security, privacy, and anonymity?
 See [article](https://thenewoil.org/en/guides/prologue/secprivanon/) | [video](https://youtu.be/Wpkh-hfULgE)

 ### Does NextDNS hide activity from my Internet Service Provider (ISP)?
 [No](https://old.reddit.com/r/nextdns/comments/tavcgm/comment/i039u1r/?context=3).
-NextDNS is only concerned about DNS traffic.
+[NextDNS](https://nextdns.io/?from=xujj63g5) is only concerned about DNS traffic.
 You would need a [quality](https://www.youtube.com/watch?v=cK4MQv-OwyM) [VPN](https://www.ivpn.net/blog/why-you-dont-need-a-vpn/) to hide all activity from your ISP.

 ### Can I block YouTube ads with NextDNS only?
 [No, you cannot](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2) block first-party ads using only DNS-level blocking.
 You will need an adblocker.